-Estimates of numbers at age from the bottom trawl survey were obtained from random otolith samples and length frequency samples (Table 1.8).
+Estimates of numbers at age from the bottom trawl survey were obtained from random otolith samples and length frequency samples (Table 1.9).
 Numbers at age were estimated for three strata: Western GOA (Shumagin INPFC area), Central GOA (Chirikof and Kodiak INPFC areas), Eastern GOA (Yakutat and Southeastern INPFC areas) using age-length keys and CPUE-weighted length frequency data.
 The combined Western and Central age composition was used in the assessment model.
-Age composition estimates for the 2005 survey were dominated by age-1 fish, which were only common in areas 620 and 630 (Fig. 4).
-The estimated abundance of age-1 fish was 270 million, which is the second largest estimate during ten bottom trawl surveys conducted in the Gulf of Alaska.
-The age-5 and age-6 fish (2000 and 1999 year classes respectively) were the most common of the older age groups (i.e., > age-1), which was similar to the fishery age composition in 2005.
+Ages are now available for the 2007 survey and were used in this year's assessment model.
+In the Western and Central GOA, age-7 and age-8 fish were most abundant of the older pollock, with the age-7 fish (2000 year class) approximately twice as common as the age-8 fish (1999 year class) (Fig. 1.4).
+Juvenile fish (ages 1-3) were also relatively abundant, particularly in the Central GOA.